samlaycock/kysely-plugin-prefix/README.md

 [Kysely](https://kysely.dev/).

-This is handy for when you have multiple `Kysely` clients connected to the same database and you want to avoid table name/migration collisions.
+This is handy for when you have multiple `Kysely` clients connected to the same database and you want to avoid table and index name/migration collisions.

 ## Install